-Every single person who is quite familiar with a PC, is quite aware of Graphics Cards, and these days, one can not ignore the value of a Graphics Card/ GPU on their system not matter on which field they are currently working on.
+Every single person who is quite familiar with a PC is quite aware of Graphics Cards, and these days, one can not ignore the value of a Graphics Card/ GPU on their system not matter in which field they are currently working on.

-Therefore, if you are having a system which has a GPU inside it then you need to know how to troubleshoot problems that might occur and if you are not a technical guy, then you must know the basic that might come handy if you face such issues with your system.
+Therefore, if you are having a system that has a GPU inside it then you need to know how to troubleshoot problems that might occur and if you are not a technical guy, then you must know the basics that might come in handy if you face such issues with your system.